 … as appears from I Co. xiv.
 7 sqq,. is the gift of men who, rapt in an ecstasy and no longer quite masters of their own reason and consciousness, pour forth their glowing spiritual emotions in strange utterances, rugged, dark, disconnected, quite unfitted to instruct or to influence the minds of others: Acts x.
 46; xix.
 6; I Co. xii.
 30; xii.
 1; xiv.
 2,4-6, 12, 19, 23,27, 39.
 The origin of the expression is apparently to be found in the fact, that in Hebrew the tongue is spoken of as the leading instrument by which the praises of God are proclaimed … and that according to the more rigorous conception of inspiration nothing human in an inspired man as thought to be active except the tongue, put in motion by the Holy Spirit…”9

 The dictionary went on to cite Meyer, Schaff, and Farrar to support its position.
 It may be one of the first major Greek-English dictionaries to introduce this concept

 Examining pre-1879 commentaries for glossolalia

 It may not be convincing enough to follow only the dictionaries that a redefinition of the Christian doctrine of tongues started in the early 1800s.
-Therefore, the same examination will also be done with commentaries.
+Therefore, the same examination applies to commentaries.

-It was found that before the 1800s commentaries do not have a single correlation between tongues, ecstasy or with the Greek prophets.
+A summary result is this: before the 1800s commentaries do not have a single correlation between tongues, ecstasy, or with the Greek prophets.
 For example: